whitebrick/whitebrick-cloud/README.md

   Hasura needs to know about any DDL changes to update the GraphQL schema - for example, when a new table is added it must be _tracked_.
 This class is used to call the [Hasura Metadat API](https://hasura.io/docs/latest/graphql/core/api-reference/metadata-api/index.html) over HTTP.

 - ### WhitebrickCloud
-  This is the top-level API that exports the Apollo Server GraphQL handler and calls the DAL and HasuraAPI.
+  This is the top-level API that makes calls to the DAL and HasuraAPI and is called by the GraphQL resolvers.

 ## DB Schema